 All students enroll in the CIEE Organizational Internship course and one CIEE Chinese language course.
 All of the courses are offered for a recommended 3 semester / 4.5 quarter hours.
 An on-site exam is used to place students in an appropriate language level.
 Three Chinese language courses are offered:

-Communicative Chinese I: For students with 0–2 semesters of Chinese language study.
+Conversational Chinese - Beginning: For students with 0–2 semesters of Chinese language study.

-Communicative Chinese II: For students with 2–4 semesters of Chinese language study.
+Conversational Chinese - Intermediate: For students with 2–4 semesters of Chinese language study.

 Business Chinese: For students with 4–8 semesters of Chinese language study.